Take the quiz

 Diastema in adults

 Once the permanent teeth have erupted, the diastema can be, as we have already seen, localised or generalised.
-It may be necessary to treat it for health reasons or for purely aesthetic reasons.

 Is diastema bad?